semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 1. Click **Submit** to proceed.
 <!-- vale on -->

-:::note
+:::info
-Creating tickets for many findings at once may take some time.
+- Creating tickets for many findings at once may take some time.
 Tickets that take longer than 10 seconds to create are shown in Semgrep once you refresh the page.
+- If ticket creation **fails**, Semgrep automatically retries several times over the next day to provide robustness against outages and down time in third-party services.
 :::

 ![Create Jira ticket - Code](/img/jira-code-findings.png#md-width)